Before registering, please read the following Policies

 Payment is usually made for a block of classes (the actual number of classes may vary), e.g., a four-week block.

-Payment is made via credit card transfer (Zelle) or PayPal.
+Payment is made via credit card transfer (Zelle), Venmo or PayPal.
 Paper checks or cash are currently not accepted.

-All classes, including trial ones, should be prepaid before receiving the video sessions and online classroom links.
+All classes, including trial classes, must be prepaid before receiving the video session and online classroom links.

-Payment will not be collected until the group reaches the minimal number of students (5).
+Payment will not be collected until the group reaches the minimum number of students.

 You can drop the class after the first lesson and receive a refund minus the cost of one class and the processing fee.
 If you choose a payment method other than PayPal or Venmo, you will receive your refund as a check from the bank or as a money transfer.
-After that, no refunds will be made if the student decides to withdraw, except for their or the caregiver’s unemployment or serious illness.
-Students’ schedule changes are NOT considered an exceptional situation.
+After that, no refunds will be made if the student decides to withdraw, except in cases of unemployment or serious illness for the student or their caregiver.
+Students’ schedule changes, family trips, and sudden parties, etc. are NOT considered an exceptional situation.

 MISSED CLASSES

-Students who miss the class may use the materials and instructions published on Google Classroom for independent work.
-They can also join another group for makeup, providing there is another class and space.
+Online classes: Students who miss the class may use the materials and instructions published on Google Classroom for independent work.
+They can also join another group for makeup, provided there is another class and space.
 The classes are NOT RECORDED, and future classes will not be refunded or credited.

 PRIVATE ONE-ON-ONE LESSONS